Lesson 4: Medicines and Misuse

 Now you know: Read the label and talk to a trusted adult before taking vitamins.

 - Discuss how these three items are common in our lives and appear safe, but there are specific guidelines for using or consuming them.
 If you do not follow the safety precautions for proper use and storage, there could be harmful consequences.
 Explain that when you dig a little deeper, you often discover new information that you might ordinarily overlook.

 Now Ask: Can you think of other items you come in contact with regularly that are safe when used properly, but dangerous when misused?
 (Answers may include: appliances, cars, medicines, cleaning supplies, etc.)

 • not reading and following the Drug Facts label?

 • taking more than the recommended dose?

-• redose more frequently than directed on the label?
+• redosing more frequently than directed on the label?

 • using more than one medicine with the same kind of active ingredient at the same time?

-• take medicines for longer than directed on the label?
+• taking medicines for longer than directed on the label?

 • taking medicines for reasons or symptoms other than what is directed on the label?

-- The answer to all of these questions is "dangerous" because there are very real and potentially dangerous consequences when someone misuses OTC medicines.
+- During the discussion of students’ response, make sure that students understand that all of these scenarios are dangerous because there are very real and potentially dangerous consequences when someone misuses OTC medicines.
 The Drug Facts label provides instructions for using the medicine safely.
 OTC medicines can be harmful if misused or if not used as directed by the Drug Facts label.

 Q: Based on the information you've learned in OTC Medicine Safety, do you believe that there is a need to inform people about the dangers of misusing OTC medicines?